-The Print Dynamic Help for a page Process (GURHELP) prints Dynamic Help for selected pages.
-You can print page-level, section-level, and field-level help.
+The Print Dynamic Help for a Form Process (GURHELP) prints Dynamic Help for selected forms.
+You can print form-level, block-level, and field-level help.

-Pages in the System Functions/Administration module can be accessed from the following menus.
+Forms in the System Functions/Administration module can be accessed from the following menus.

-Further information on the pages in this module can be found in Online Help.
-See Online Help: Banner page and Field Reference on page 14.
+Further information on the forms in this module can be found in Online Help.
+See Online Help: Banner Form and Field Reference on page 14.

 Menu Description

 GENCURR Banking and Currency Menu

-Provides access to the pages used to define currency codes, bank codes, bank routing information, and direct deposit information.
+Provides access to the forms used to define currency codes, bank codes, bank routing information, and direct deposit information.

 GENEDI Electronic Data Interchange Menu

-Provides access to the pages used to maintain EDI information.
+Provides access to the forms used to maintain EDI information.

 GENDTOOLS Desktop Tools Menu

-Provides access to the pages used to define the codes and rules used by the Desktop Tools application.
+Provides access to the forms used to define the codes and rules used by the Desktop Tools application.

 GENEQS Event Queue Maintenance Menu

-Provides access to the pages used to define the codes and rules used by the Event Queue Maintenance module.
+Provides access to the forms used to define the codes and rules used by the Event Queue Maintenance module.

 GENMENU Menu/Preference Maintenance Menu

-Provides access to the pages used to customize menus for your institution, change an Oracle password, establish personal preferences for the logged in user ID, create personal menus, and copy personal menus.
+Provides access to the forms used to customize menus for your institution, change an Oracle password, establish personal preferences for the logged in user ID, create personal menus, and copy personal menus.

 GENOBJS Object Maintenance Menu

-Provides access to the pages used to create Banner objects.
+Provides access to the forms used to create Banner objects.

 GENQUIK QuickFlow Process Menu

-Provides access to the pages used to define and submit QuickFlows.
+Provides access to the forms used to define and submit QuickFlows.

-GENMISC Miscellaneous General Pages
+GENMISC Miscellaneous General Forms

-Provides access to miscellaneous General pages.
+Provides access to miscellaneous General forms.

 GENMSSG Messaging

 Provides access to messaging functions.

 GENFGAC Fine-Grained Access Control Menu

-Provides access to pages to set up Value-Based Security, PII Security, and Masking.
+Provides access to forms to set up Value-Based Security, PII Security, and Masking.

 GENMATCH Common Matching Menu

-Provides access to pages for setting up Common Matching.
+Provides access to forms for setting up Common Matching.

 GENINTCOMP Integration Component Management Menu

-Provides access to Integration Components pages.
+Provides access to Integration Components forms.

-GENSDE Supplemental Data Engine Menu \
+GENSDE Supplemental Data Engine Menu

-Provides access to pages for setting up Banner supplemental data.
+Provides access to forms for setting up Banner supplemental data.

 Menu Description

-GENMDUU Mass Data Update Utility Menu \
+GENMDUU Mass Data Update Utility Menu

-Provides access to pages for mass data updates.
+Provides access to forms for mass data updates.

-GENPROXY Proxy Access Pages Menu
+GENPROXY Proxy Access Forms Menu

-Provides access to pages for setting up Proxy Access.
+Provides access to forms for setting up Proxy Access.

-System Functions/Administration also uses some pages that are cannot be called from a menu:
+System Functions/Administration also uses some forms that are cannot be called from a menu:

-- The About Banner (GUAABOT) page displays information about Banner, including the name and version number of the page from which GUAABOT was called and your session ID. - The Calculator (GUACALC) page displays a calendar.
-You can access this page by doubleclicking any numeric field on a page, using a button on the Banner tool bar, or using Direct Access. - The Calendar (GUACALN) page displays a calendar.
-You can access this page by doubleclicking any date field on a page, using a button on the Banner tool bar, or using Direct Access. - The Direct Access (GUAPARM) page is used to directly access pages, jobs, menus, and QuickFlows by name.
-You can access this page from the File pull-down menu.
+- The About Banner Form (GUAABOT) displays information about Banner, including the name and version number of the form from which GUAABOT was called and your session ID. - The Calculator Form (GUACALC) displays a calendar.
+You can access this form by doubleclicking any numeric field on a form, using a button on the Banner tool bar, or using Direct Access. - The Calendar Form (GUACALN) displays a calendar.
+You can access this form by doubleclicking any date field on a form, using a button on the Banner tool bar, or using Direct Access. - The Direct Access Form (GUAPARM) is used to directly access forms, jobs, menus, and QuickFlows by name.
+You can access this form from the File pull-down menu.

-The Display Banner Versions and Patches (GUIVERS) page is used to display Banner versions and patches by product.
-This page allows you to easily check your installed product versions and patches.
+The Display Banner Versions and Patches Form (GUIVERS) is used to display Banner versions and patches by product.
+This form allows you to easily check your installed product versions and patches.

-You can access this page directly, but it is not found on a menu.
-It is also accessible through the About Banner (GUAABOT) page or the Installation Controls (GUAINST) page.
-On either page, click the Display Installed Patch Information button to display the GUIVERS page.
+You can access this form directly, but it is not found on a menu.
+It is also accessible through the About Banner form (GUAABOT) or the Installation Controls Form (GUAINST).
+On either form, click the Display Installed Patch Information button to display the GUIVERS form.